noamz/linlam/README.md

 ```
 ![nblt7,1](diagrams/nblt7,1.svg)

-Generate a random one-variable-open bridgeless term of size 451, normalize it, and diagram it's type structure:
+Generate a random one-variable-open bridgeless term of size 451, normalize it, and diagram its type structure (just the pure graphical diagram, without any Greek annotations):

 ```haskell
 *LinLam> t <- randomBLT (3*150+1)